klakor/zaliczenie_selenium/README.md

 **So far, the following tests are available:**

-verification if home, login and register pages loaded succesfully
+* verification if home, login and register pages have loaded succesfully
 * navigation between:
     - home page >> login page
     - home page >> register pages